NLPatVCU/medaCy/CONTRIBUTING.md

     This will show log output during tests and allow you to adust logging level for the test file being run.
 Read the pytest documentation for details.

 ## Push Changes to Repository
+Make sure that you are in the development branch of medaCy and from there create a branch within development with the command: `git -b <new_branch_name>`.

-Once you have made desired changes and ran unit tests, complete the following steps:
+Once you have made desired changes, complete the following steps:

 1) Add the changed file to the local repository using the command: